mbychkowski/math-tutor-app/README.md

 This project is a boilerplate for a conversational AI chat application with a Gradio-based web interface.
 It is designed to be flexible and can connect to multiple model backends, allowing you to easily switch between them.

-## Features

-- **Multiple Backends**: Seamlessly switch between three different model backends:
-    1. A standard **Gemini** model on Vertex AI.
-    2. A custom model deployed to a **Vertex AI Endpoint**.
-    3. A self-hosted model running on **Google Kubernetes Engine (GKE)**.
-- **Modern UI**: A clean and responsive chat interface powered by Gradio.
-- **Streaming Support**: Demonstrates how to handle streaming responses for a real-time chat experience.
-- **Secure Authentication**: Uses Google Cloud's Application Default Credentials (ADC) for secure access to Vertex AI.
-- **Configuration-Driven**: Easily configure endpoints and project settings in a single file.

 ## Prerequisites

 Before you begin, ensure you have the following installed: